kelloggm/wpi-paper/experiments/experimental-procedure.md

 8. Run WPI:
    a. run `git checkout -b wpi-enabled origin/unannotated`
    b. choose any temporary directory for $WPITEMPDIR
       TODO: Giving the user choices can be confusing and requires user effort.
 Just dictate a temporary directory here, or hardcode it in the commands below.
-I'm personally using /scratch/$USER/wpi-output/ .
+I'm personally using /scratch/$USER/wpi-output/PROJECTNAME-wpi .
    c. modify the build file:
        i. run with `-Ainfer=ajava`, `-Awarns`, `-AinferOutputOriginal`, and `-Aajava=$WPITEMPDIR` (modifying the latter as appropriate for project structure, Ex: '-Aajava=/path/to/temp/dir/'). ii.
-Remove any `-Werror` argument to javac, because otherwise WPI will fail.
+Remove any `-Werror` argument to javac, because otherwise WPI will fail. iii.
+Disable any non-Checker-Framework annotation processors (e.g., user-defined ones)
    d.
 Copy `wpi-template.sh` to `wpi.sh` in the project directory.
       Edit the first 5 variables.
       This script should achieve the following effect: